AI9Stars/LLM-Rubrics-Survey/README.md

 ## 🔔 Updates

-**[2026-07-01]** 🎉 We released v2 of our survey on [arXiv](https://arxiv.org/abs/2606.08625)!
+**[2026-07-01]** 🎉 We released v2 of our survey on [arXiv](https://arxiv.org/abs/2606.08625v2)!
 Thanks to the community's valuable feedback, we have integrated ~50 new papers, expanded several sections, and improved overall coverage and clarity.
 The survey now covers papers up to June 30, 2026.

-**[2025-06-10]** 📖 A Chinese blog post interpreting our survey is available on WeChat: [link](https://mp.weixin.qq.com/s/2WgSmo02IXEiXe1RbqvSpg).
+**[2025-06-10]** 📖 A Chinese blog post interpreting our survey is available on  [WeChat](https://mp.weixin.qq.com/s/2WgSmo02IXEiXe1RbqvSpg).

 **[2026-05-31]** 🚀 We released our survey *"From Holistic Evaluation to Structured Criteria: Rubrics Across the Evolving LLM Landscape"*.